 As part of its GoGreenRoutes intervention, Limerick plans to update the Castletroy Greenway, a popular cycling path in the city, providing connectivity between secondary and primary schools in the area.
 Apart from using the greenway daily for leisure, residents are also interested in growing native species along the path as a way to both promote ecological biodiversity as well as increase the enjoyment and wellbeing for users.

 Such linkages, if properly planned and implemented, can provide a range of ecosystem services including: creating ecological corridors for wildlife movement; providing active travel routes and encouraging healthier lifestyles; improving wellbeing through contact with nature; improving air quality and even reducing flood risk where Sustainable Urban Drainage features are included.

-Creating attractive, safe off-road active travel routes will also be a focus area of the project as these can provide a major contribution to long-term sustainability.
+The creation of the attractive, safe off-road active travel route in Limerick is a focus area of the project as it provides a major contribution to long-term sustainability.

 Noise is responsible for the second biggest burden of disease due to environmental factors after air pollution.
-Identifying and protecting tranquil areas where the public can take respite from the hustle and bustle of city life has a very positive impact on public health.
+Identifying and protecting tranquil areas along the greenway, where the public can take respite, has a very positive impact on public health.

 While air quality in Limerick is generally good, there are areas which require further action.
-Increasing tree canopy cover or creating vegetative barriers to busy roads can reduce particulate pollution significantly, while contributing to biodiversity, control of storm runoff and place making.
+Increasing tree canopy cover or creating vegetative barriers along the greenway can reduce particulate pollution significantly, while contributing to biodiversity, control of storm runoff and place making.